outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 # Mark all traffic of *wg0*.
 user@root ~ # wg set wg0 fwmark 51820

-# Create a new routing table for WireGuard to route not marked traffic.
+# Not marked traffic is routed through WireGuard table.
 user@root ~ # ip -4 rule add not fwmark 51820 table 51820

 # Create the default route for the new table.